GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

         *   Created `src/app/(isa)/validation/identifier/page.tsx` with a `ClientAiForm` for user input (`identifierValue`, `identifierType` via a `Select` component) and output rendering.
         *   Added a new "Validation" section and "Identifier Validator" item (using `ShieldCheck` icon) to `src/components/layout/sidebar-nav-items.tsx`.
         *   Created `src/app/(isa)/validation/layout.tsx` for the section's metadata.
-        *   Refined the `validate-identifier.ts` flow's output schema and prompt for clarity.
-The UI was also updated to better display results and note the conceptual nature of the rules.
+    *   **Refined the `validate-identifier.ts` flow's prompt and output schema for clarity and robustness**:
+        *   The prompt for `validateIdentifierPrompt` in `src/ai/flows/validate-identifier.ts` was significantly enhanced with more detailed and structured mock rules for each GS1 identifier type.
+        *   Instructions were added to guide the LLM in generating a granular list of checks performed and their outcomes in the `details` field of the output.
+This aims to make the conceptual validation process more transparent and illustrative for the user.
+        *   The UI in `src/app/(isa)/validation/identifier/page.tsx` was confirmed to be capable of displaying these detailed validation steps.
 *   **2024-05-18 (Self-initiated based on previous "Next Action"):**
     *   **Implemented Backend for "Interactive Identifier Validator"**:
         *   Defined `ValidateIdentifierInputSchema` (with `GS1IdentifierTypeSchema` enum) and `ValidateIdentifierOutputSchema` in `src/ai/schemas.ts`.